Deschutes River

 FETCHING TRIPS

-WHY THEDeschutes River
+WHY GODeschutes River Rafting

 Our Deschutes River three-day whitewater rafting trip is one of our most beloved wilderness trips and with good reason.
 The river is a feast for the eyes, tumbling through deep, red canyons and volcanic basalt.
 It’s also a famous fly fishing destination and home to diverse wildlife, including birds of prey, mule deer, black bears, beavers, bobcats, and otters.